mcollovati/vertx-vaadin/vertx-vaadin/README.md

 }
 ```

-Vertx-Vaadin supports PUSH using a custom implementation based on SockJS that replaces the atmosphere stack on client and server side; for this reason widgetset compilation is needed for projects using vertx-vaadin
+Vertx-Vaadin supports PUSH using a custom implementation based on SockJS that replaces the atmosphere stack on client and server side; for this reason widgetset compilation is needed for projects using vertx-vaadin.